Leuk 2015: The collapse of the concert hall

 That headline had to come, didn't it? in view of my previous reviews.

 Luckily for me, it's an accurate representation of the 2015 ForumWallis.
 Its most spectacular event was a production of Stockhausen's Helicopter String Quartet, rarely performed because of its logistic and technical demands.

 The organizer Javier Hagen enlisted Air-Glaciers' helicopter pilots in the performance by the Arditti Quartet.
-The piece sends the string players into the air, each in a separate helicopter, to play together while the aircraft carry out presecribed manoeuvres.
+The piece sends up the string players each in a separate helicopter to play together while the aircraft carry out prescribed manoeuvres.

 Sound engineer-producer André Richard fed the sounds — like the murmuring of bees, Stockhausen suggested accurately — into a concert hall while television cameras projected the players and the scenery into the packed hall.
 To keep in time, the musicians had earphones that blipped timed sounds to control their playing.

 Then musicians and pilots came onstage to reflect on their experience.
 Arditti apparently told the organizers this was the best prepared performance they have given of the helicopter quartet.
 Irvine Arditti said he didn't expect to be having such fun at his age (in his 60s).

 A helicopter pilot, asked now he found the experience, pointed out in stereotypical Swiss fashion that he is used to landing in very difficult mountain terrain to rescue people, so this mission was nothing special.

 Once again Hagen stretched the boundaries of what audiences expect from new music: this time breaking out of the concert hall.

 It was a special occasion.
 The piece has been performed only six times since 1995, while being described as "the most iconic piece of classical music from the 1990s".